[skip navigation]

 Levels Tabulated With Leading Percentages

-The electron configuration for the largest component in the calculated eigenvector for the level is normally given in this column.
+The electronic configuration for the largest component in the calculated eigenvector for the level is normally given in this column.
 (The configuration is for the largest component to within the estimated uncertainty of the calculation; see "Term.")
-Any ancestor terms or J values appropriate to this component are normally included with the configuration, as in the examples in the introduction to Atomic Spectroscopy.
+Any ancestor terms or J values appropriate to this component are normally included with the configuration, as in the examples in the Introduction to Atomic Spectroscopy.

 A question mark "?" after the configuration indicates that the assignment of the observed level to the calculated eigenvector is uncertain.
 This particular notation for an uncertain assignment usually implies that at least one other plausible assignment of the level would give a different configuration or set of parent terms for the leading component.